zynksoftware/Zynk-Workflow/_docs/Sage-200-Connector/Sage-200-Transaction-XML.md

 *   TaxRate* - Defaults to the rate associated with the TaxCode
 *   AnalysisCode* - Only imported if configured within Sage 200
 *   VatInclusive* - Used to net down the transaction if required
+*   ExchangeRate* - Will use the exchange rate configured in Sage for the currency associated with the customer account if not provided

 Sample import file for creating a sales invoice transaction: